 If you’re a spouse or civil partner taking an inheritance from your deceased spouse or civil partner, you don’t pay inheritance tax.

-If the value of the asset you receive is under your threshold (see below), its tax-free.
-Anything above your threshold is taxed at 33%.
+If the value of the asset you receive is under your threshold (see below), it’s tax-free.
+Anything above your threshold is taxed at a whopping 33%.

-Here’s how much inheritance tax is due for you and your sibling if you inherit assets of €1.5m from your parents.
-Remember assets comprises anything of value so property, jewellery, cars, savings, investment etc.
+You and your sister will inherit assets of €1.5m from your parents.
+Remember assets comprise anything of value so property, jewellery, cars, savings, investment etc.

-The first thing you need to do is to get the market value of the inheritance on the date of death.
+The first thing you need to do is to try and estimate what the estate will be worth.